Skip to Content

 receiver,

-// Send signature in X-Signature header, deadline in request body, to POST /payments/:id/rescue
+// Send signature in X-Signature, deadline in the body, to POST /payments/:id/rescue

 factoryAddress,